alexfacciorusso/ghurlparse/README.md

 # ghurlparse
-Go library that parses a GitHub URL returning useful informations, like the owner and the user of that repository.
+Go library that parses a GitHub URL returning useful information, like the owner and the user of that repository.

 All the parsing is done locally from the URL (the GitHub API is not used).